Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 • Wilwood 4 piston discs – installed in 2017

-Picture of me and my Shelby at a local Mustang VS Camaro car show.
+Picture of me and my Shelby at a local Mustang VS Camaro car event.

 If you would like to hear an audio of my car running with the Comp Cam, click below.